 Mark S. Cohen is ranked in the White-Collar Crime & Government Investigations category, has been described as being an "effective advocate and very effective at counseling a client through a very difficult investigative process."
 Jonathan S Abernethy, also ranked in the White-Collar Crime & Government Investigations category, received praise for his "excellent knowledge of the law."

 Cohen & Gresser is defending an individual accused of participating in an insider trading scam in a long-standing case brought by the SEC.
 Law360 covered the beginning of the trial and Partner Mark S. Cohen’s opening statement.

-Jonathan S Abernethy, S Gale Dick, and Christian R Everdell authored an article titled “The Department of Justice’s new ‘piling on’ policy” for the International Bar Association’s October 2018 Criminal Law and Business Crime Newsletter.
+Jonathan S Abernethy, S Gale Dick, and Christian R Everdell authored an article examining the Department of Justice's (DOJ) new policy discouraging DOJ attorneys from "piling on" multiple penalties against companies for the same misconduct.

 This article first appeared on the website of the Criminal Law Committee of the Legal Practice Division of the International Bar Association, and is reproduced by kind permission of the International Bar Association, London, UK. © International Bar Association.

 In July 2017, a United States appeals court threw out the convictions of two men charged with Libor manipulation, because key evidence was derived from testimony that had been compelled in the United Kingdom, in violation of their rights under the US Constitution, with potentially broad implications for furture cross-border investigations.
 The Court of Appeals for the Second Circuit in New York ruled in US v Allen that the Fifth Amendment priviledge against self-incrimination extends to testimony compelled by other soverign governments.
 This article exmines the Allen ruling and its likely implications.